phwes/katacoda-scenarios/apache-docker/step2.md

 ## Start and access apache container
 Just like when we started the MySQL container, we want to use additional parameters when starting the apache container.
 In addition to parameters we used for the MySQL container, we will use:
 * `--link`, the link parameter creates a link between docker containers.
 While our apache container certainly would be able to communicate with our MySQL container without a link, the IP address might change.
 So instead we use a link that adds and maintains a reference to our MySQL container in the /etc/hosts file.
 * *`-p`*, this parameter maps a host port to a container port.
-By using this parameter you can host multiple applications that, from the perspective of the container, listen on the same port.
+By using this parameter you can host multiple applications that, from the perspective of the container, listen at the same port.
 But outside of the container, the application is accessed on whatever port the host machine has been assigned to forward from.
 We will let the port 8080 on the host machine map to the 80 port on the apache container.

 Let us start the container:
 `docker run --name a1 --link m1:mysql-server -mount /root/html:/var/www/html -d -p 8080:80 php:7.2-apache`{{execute}}